-There are many different stablecoin currencies, and they are all pegged to the dollar in different ways.
-Some issuers claim to have dollars or other physical assets like gold that are equal to the total volume of stablecoins issued, others use an algorithmic method to automatically encourage the buying and selling of coins to regulate their value relative to the dollar.
+To maintain the prices of stablecoins, some issuers claim to have dollars or other physical assets that are equal to the total volume of stablecoins issued.
+For others, they may use an algorithmic method to automatically encourage the sale of coins to regulate their value relative to the dollar.

 Top Stablecoins to Know

-- Algorithmic stablecoins: These use algorithms and smart contracts to manage the supply of the tokens issued.
+Algorithmic stablecoins use algorithms and smart contracts to manage the supply of the tokens issued.
 The system will reduce the token supply if the price falls below whatever fiat currency it tracks through methods like burning or buybacks.
 If the price surpasses the value of the fiat currency, new tokens will be put into circulation to reduce the stablecoin’s value.

-- Crypto-backed stablecoins: These use other cryptocurrencies as collateral, and smart contracts to monitor the minting and burning of the coin.
+Crypto-backed stablecoins use other cryptocurrencies as collateral, and smart contracts to monitor the minting and burning of the coin.
 This is intended to make the process more reliable, since users can independently audit the contracts.
 Some of these crypto-backed stablecoins are also run by DAOs, where the community can vote on changes.

-- Fiat-backed stablecoins: These use government-issued currency like the U.S. dollar as collateral.
+Fiat-backed stablecoins use government-issued currency like the U.S. dollar as collateral.
 Users can convert from fiat into a stablecoin and vice versa at whatever the pegged rate is.
 And if the price of the coin falls below the underlying fiat, investors can use arbitration methods to bring the price back to a fixed rate — simultaneously purchasing and selling the same asset on different markets.

 Stablecoins to Know

-Built by Origin Protocol, Origin Dollar claims to be the first stablecoin that can earn a yield while it’s still in a user’s wallet.
+Built by Origin Protocol, Origin Dollar (OUSD) is a stablecoin that can earn a yield while it’s still in a user’s wallet.
 Because yields are generated automatically through open-source, on-chain yield farming strategies while remaining in the user’s custody, they can earn passively while maintaining control.